NOKWANDA-1/-WEDE5020-POE/README.md

 Scalability: structure allows future e-commerce add-on for online payments and delivery scheduling without rebuilding the site.

+## Ordering system
+Nokwanda’s baked goods has included an ordering system on the website this where after browsing our menu you can then place your order by firstly inputting your personal details which will serve as reference then select your items and place your order.

+And you can also choose whether you would like to collect or have it delivered straight to your door.
+Also noting the fact that we can only deliver within an 8km radius of our bakery.

 ## Timeline and Milestones